The reduced basis workflow

 Offline phase

-solver.
+Now we can proceed by assembling the reduced basis.
+To that end we first choose a solver to find the lowest eigenvectors of $H$, for which in this case we use the LOBPCG solver.
 Since the XXZ model as defined above harbors degenerate ground states at some parameter points, we need to choose the right solver settings to account for that.
-To obtain the ground-state subspace, with different eigenvalues are being distinguished up to some tolerance tol_degeneracy
+To obtain the ground-state subspace, with different eigenvalues are being distinguished up to some tolerance tol_degeneracy, we set:

 lobpcg = LOBPCG(; tol_degeneracy=1e-4);

 Next, we need to restrict our surrogate to a certain domain in the $(\Delta, h/J)$ parameter space and define a discrete grid of points on that domain.
-This is achieved, for example, by defining a 2-dimensional regular grid of parameter points using RegularGrid
+This is achieved, for example, by defining a 2-dimensional regular grid of parameter points using RegularGrid:

 Δ = range(-1.0, 2.5; length=40)